Try Everything

-Background
+Background and composition

+The song was written by Australian singer Sia alongside Norwegian production duo Stargate.
 The song was first recorded in 2013 by American girl group Fifth Harmony for their debut extended play Better Together, before being scrapped.

+In the film, it is featured as a song recorded by a singer named Gazelle, voiced by Shakira in the film.

 Commercial performance

-The song debuted and peaked at number 63 on the Billboard Hot 100, as well as number 26 on the Digital Songs chart with the help of 33,000 digital downloads and three million US streams after the release of its official music video.
-The song was certified 3 times platinum in the United States by RIAA for sales exceeding 3,000,000 units, it also received a platinum certification in the United Kingdom by BPI for sales of over 600,000 units.
+The song peaked at number 63 on the Billboard Hot 100, as well as number 26 on the Digital Songs chart with the help of 33,000 digital downloads and three million US streams after the release of its official music video.
+The song was certified 3 times platinum in the United States by RIAA for sales exceeding 3,000,000 units.
+It also received a platinum certification in the United Kingdom by BPI for sales of over 600,000 units.

 Critical reception

 The song was nominated for Best Song Written For Visual Media at the 59th Grammy Awards.

 In 2020 Billboard named "Try Everything" as one of the 12 best Disney songs of the 21st century.
-In 2022, the song ranked 19th on the Billboard’s Greatest of All Time Disney Songs Chart.
+In 2022, the song ranked 19th on the Billboard Greatest of All Time Disney Songs chart.
 In the UK, the song ranked 25th on the list of Disney's Official most-streamed songs as of 2022.